vmelnik-ukraine/DoctrineEncryptBundle/Resources/doc/configuration_reference.md

 #  Default: VMelnik\DoctrineEncryptBundle\Encryptors\AES256Encryptor
     encryptor_class:      ~
 #  You can optionally provide a service as an encryptor instead of specifying a class.
 The service
-#  must implement EncryptorServiceInterface.
+#  must implement EncryptorInterface.
 You do not need to provide encryptor_class if you provide the service.
     encryptor_service:    ~
 #  Now it's only one db driver is supported - orm
     db_driver:            orm